RoboCup-SSL/ssl-go-tools/cmd/ssl-player/README.md

 # ssl-player

-Play back official log files as described in the [SSL wiki](http://wiki.robocup.org/Small_Size_League/Game_Logs) in real time.
+Play back official log files as described on the [SSL website](https://ssl.robocup.org/game-logs/) in real time.
 Both, uncompressed and compressed log files are supported.
 Compressed log files should end with `.gz`.

 Vision and referee data will be send into the network and can be watched by any vision/referee client, like the graphical client from [ssl-vision](https://github.com/RoboCup-SSL/ssl-vision) or the more recent [ssl-vision-client](https://github.com/RoboCup-SSL/ssl-vision-client).